Centaur: Modern day literature

-The myth of the centaur appears in John Updike's novel The Centaur.
+C.S.
+Lewis's The Chronicles of Narnia series portrays centaurs as wise and courageous creatures, who are gifted in fields such as astronomy and medicine.
+John Updike's 1963 novel The Centaur contains numerous references to mythological centaurs.
 The author depicts a rural Pennsylvanian town as seen through the optics of the myth of the centaur.
 An unknown and marginalized local school teacher, just like the mythological Chiron did for Prometheus, gave up his life for the future of his son who had chosen to be an independent artist in New York.